ga4gh/vrs/docs/source/terms_and_model.rst

 * A Sequence MAY have several roles.
 A “reference sequence” is any Sequence used to define an :ref:`Allele`.
 A Sequence that replaces another Sequence is called a “replacement sequence”.
-* In some contexts outside the VR specification, “reference sequence” may refer to a member of set of sequences that comprise a genome assembly.
+* In some contexts outside VRS, “reference sequence” may refer to a member of set of sequences that comprise a genome assembly.
 In the VR specification, any sequence may be a “reference sequence”, including those in a genome assembly.